 Everyone should have flexible ice packs available for quick injury treatments but at $10-$15 a pop, making a homemade ice pack is a much better proposition.
-They are super simple to make, and cost around $1.25 in materials.
-These homemade ice packs are soft, flexible, and comfortable for icing down body aches and pains.
-The other bonus is that you know the ingredients – no crazy chemicals, just a few common household items.
+Furthermore, they are super simple to make and cost around $1.25 in materials.
+Also, these homemade ice packs are soft, flexible, and comfortable for icing down body aches and pains.
+In addition, you know there are no crazy chemical ingredients, just a few common household items.

 Not too long ago I was given antibiotics for a throbbing volcano of pain commonly referred to as a toothache.
 Thanks to a late diagnosis, the medicine was taking several days to kick in.
 I was visiting my parents at the time and my mom had a big ole flexible ice pack that soon became a permanent attachment to my face.

 When I went home, I didn’t have one so I decided to use crushed ice in a zip bag.
 This worked fine until the night when I woke up with a leaky bag and a sopping wet pillow.
-Naturally at that point I decided to figure out how to make my own homemade ice pack out of materials I had on hand.
+Therefore, I decided I would make my own homemade ice pack out of materials I had on hand.

 I knew that if I added enough alcohol to water, it would prevent it from freezing solid.
-I tested it, and it worked great.
+So I tested it, and it worked great.

 These ice packs are reusable and super easy to make.
 Mine is still sitting in my freezer waiting for its next opportunity to shine.
 Here’s how easy it is…

 - 2 cups water